-- d) Integration into state and local preparedness plans. - e) Provision of status updates to HRSA-supported Primary Care Associations (PCAs). - If you do not have plans to seek Federal Tort Claims Act (FTCA) coverage (see Section VIII for details), describe plans for maintaining or obtaining private malpractice insurance. - 9) Competing continuation applicants: Citing the number of unduplicated patients you served in 2021 (aligned with your 2021 UDS report) and your previous patient target, describe factors that restricted and contributed to patient target achievement.
+- c) Patient records access. - d) Integration into state and local preparedness plans. - e) Provision of status updates to HRSA-supported Primary Care Associations (PCAs). - 8) If you do not have plans to seek Federal Tort Claims Act (FTCA) coverage (see Section VIII for details), describe plans for maintaining or obtaining private malpractice insurance. - 9) Competing continuation applicants: Citing the number of unduplicated patients you served in 2021 (aligned with your 2021 UDS report) and your previous patient target, describe factors that restricted and contributed to patient target achievement.